noris-network/cuegen/README.md

 ## 0.15.0 Pre Releases

 `0.15.0-alpha.1` is the first pre-release in the 0.15.0 series.
-It's based on cue v0.9.0-alpha.5, so cue module support has landed!
+It's based on cue v0.9.0-alpha.5, so [cue module support][modules] has landed!
 Cuegen "components" will be disabled when the new cuegen behaviour is enabled by setting `apiVersion` to "v1alpha3".
 All options in `cuegen.cue` files, except `cuegen.spec.export`, which is the new `objectsPath`, are gone for now.
 So a minimal `cuegen.cue` file, with the default export path of `objects`, could be